iankurgarg/CSC591-FSS-Fall-2017/HW2/Readme.md

 ./data/ contains sample data files

 ## Setup
-Code requires Python 2.7.12 or above. <br />
+Code has been tested on Python 2.7.12 <br />
 It uses these packages: (`os, sys, argparse, abc`)

 ## Usage